pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 kubectl -n px-kafka get svc apache
 ```

-To use the application, click on the Order page and scroll to the bottom of the page to select the `"Add Order"` button.
+The application has 3 pages: one each for the `order`, `shipping` and `invoicing` services.
+A load generator simulates a user adding orders to the Order page.
+Orders can also be manually entered by scrolling to the bottom of the Order page and selecting the `"Add Order"` button.
 Any orders added on the Order page should soon show up on both the Shipping and Invoicing pages.

 ## Topic-centric Flow Graph